http-rs/async-mongodb-session/README.md

 db.coll_session.createIndex( { "created": 1 } , { expireAfterSeconds: 300 } );
 ```

-Other way to set create the index is using  `create_created_index_for_global_expiry` passing the amount of seconds to expiry after the session.
+Other way to set create the index is using  `index_on_created` passing the amount of seconds to expiry after the session.

 Also, an `expireAt` property is available on the root of the session document IFF the session expire is set.
 Note that  [async-session doesn't set by default](https://github.com/http-rs/async-session/blob/main/src/session.rs#L98).

-To enable this [expiry feature](https://docs.mongodb.com/manual/tutorial/expire-data/#expire-documents-at-a-specific-clock-time) at `index` for `expireAt` should be created calling `create_expire_at_index` function or with this script ( following the above example )
+To enable this [expiry feature](https://docs.mongodb.com/manual/tutorial/expire-data/#expire-documents-at-a-specific-clock-time) at `index` for `expireAt` should be created calling `index_on_expiry_at` function or with this script ( following the above example )

 ```
 use db_name;